 The view that the common law consisted of rules that must be understood and applied in an analytical fashion, came to be known as "legal formalism."
-Legal formalism was condemned by Oliver Wendell Holmes, Jr., in his famous 1897 Harvard Law Review article The Path of the Law, 68 which harbingered the change in perception of the legal process from the application of a fixed body of rules (what Holmes called a "brooding omnipresence in the sky") to the process of adapting existing legal principles and inventing new ones in order to reflect current practices in society.
-In 1906, Professor Roscoe Pound spoke out against what he called "mechanical jurisprudence," and argued that rules of law should be evaluated based on the social interests they served.
+Legal formalism was condemned by Oliver Wendell Holmes, Jr., in his famous 1897 Harvard Law Review article The Path of the Law, which harbingered the change in perception of the legal process from the application of a fixed body of rules (what Holmes called a "brooding omnipresence in the sky") to the process of adapting existing legal principles and inventing new ones in order to keep pace with developing practices in society.
+In 1906, Nebraska College of Law Professor Roscoe Pound (later Dean of Harvard Law School) spoke out against what he called "mechanical jurisprudence," and argued that rules of law should be evaluated based on the social interests they served.
 In 1919, Yale law professor Arthur L. Corbin wrote of the changing nature of legal principles.
-In 1949.
-Chicago Law Professor Edward Levi, in his book, AN INTRODUCTION TO LEGAL REASONING, rejected the idea that "the legal process is the application of known rules to diverse facts."
+In 1949, Chicago Law Professor Edward Levi, in his book, AN INTRODUCTION TO LEGAL REASONING, rejected the idea that "the legal process is the application of known rules to diverse facts."
 Instead, he said "[t]he basic pattern of legal reasoning is reasoning by example.
-It is reasoning from case to case."
+It is reasoning from case to case."74 Professor Levi thus saw legal reasoning to be not deductive reasoning but rather as analogical reasoning.
 The writings of Justice Holmes, Dean Pound, Professor Corbin, Professor Levi, and others, paralleled the rise of the Legal Realism movement of the first half of the Twentieth Century, which disavowed the view of the law as a system of abstract principles, and suggested that the role of judges was to resolve legal disputes in a manner consistent with contemporary practices and a modern sense of justice.
-This and other developments resulted in the replacement of the view that Logic was the essential element of legal reasoning by the view that judicial decisions should be a benign and enlightened exercise of political power.
-Since under this

-"modern" view lawyers could argue departures from precedent with greater success, the importance of policy, ingenuity, and persuasive techniques in the practice of law was greatly increased.
+These and other developments resulted in the traditional view that Logic was the central element of legal reasoning being replaced by the view that judicial decisions were nothing more than the exercise of political power.
+Since under this "modern" view lawyers could make policy arguments to justify departing from precedent, the importance of political considerations, social values, ingenuity, and persuasive techniques in the practice of law was greatly increased.
 Logic was not abandoned, but it was relegated to the status of one of several tools the lawyer could use to persuade the decision-maker.

-In recent times, an analytical method called Informal Logic has developed outside of the legal arena, as an alternative to the rigid structure of formal logic.
+In recent times, an analytical method called Informal Logic has been proposed as more accurately describing the way people actually go about the reasoning process than the rigid structures of formal Aristotelian logic.
 This Article discusses the principles of formal and informal logic adapted to legal reasoning.
-A third model for legal reasoning overhangs the entire Article, consider legal analysis as a process of determining and applying the appropriate legal rule to resolve a legal dispute.
-No single approach to legal reasoning can claim to be sufficient, since these models are at best over-simplifications of a complex reality.
+Yet another approach considers legal analysis as a process of determining and applying the appropriate legal rules and exceptions to rules. to resolve a legal dispute.
+No single approach to legal reasoning can claim to be sufficient, since these models are at best oversimplifications of a complex reality.
 Human reasoning has more aspects than any one approach can capture.